 If you have ADHD, you know it can make you feel misunderstood and frustrated at times.
+ADHD makes it harder to do your best at school, at home, and with friends.
 But it doesn't have to hold you back.
 Instead, learn as much as you can about it.

-You can also try these tips to help with school and relationships:
+You can also try these tips to help with school:

 - Sit in the front of class to limit distractions.

 - Turn off your phone when doing homework.
-This will keep you from being distracted.
+This limits distractions too.

 - Talk with your teacher about your ADHD.
-Some schools give students with ADHD extra time to take tests.
-Some students benefit from smaller class sizes.
-Others need tutoring help.
-Your teacher can help you plan what's right for you.
+Some students with ADHD need extra time to take tests.
+Some need smaller class sizes or a quiet place to complete work.
+Others need a tutor.
+Ask your teacher to help you plan and do what's right for you.

 - Use tools that help you stay organized.
-Keep track of assignments in a homework notebook or on a phone organization app.
-List the books and assigned readings you'll need to bring home.
-Set phone reminders for classes and other appointments, or write them down in a planner.
+Keep track of assignments in a planner or on a phone app.
+List things you need to bring home.
+Set phone reminders for classes and activities, or write them in a planner.